How to get closer with your international customers

 Beware of ‘lost in translation’.
-Although there are very good online translation services, such as Google Translate, it’s worth investing in ensuring accuracy.
+Although there are very good online translation services, it’s worth investing in ensuring accuracy.
 Translation services will often translate literally.
 Although this sounds ok, human translators and robot translators are like apples and pears; a human will understand nuances and slang phrases, a robot will think you’re talking about fruit.
 Misinterpreted words can lead to the wrong research findings, which is why at VPI, we will always bring in human translators for international video research projects.

 Once you have the transcripts and analysis, it’s about going through the responses and B-roll to identify the clips to be used in the editing process.
 It’s helpful to find a story/narrative that can stitch the responses together whilst ensuring the message stays accurate.
 Keep the balance between interview footage and B-roll.
 Remember, interview audio can be played over B-roll footage so that you hear the respondent’s speaking whilst visualising the topic matter on screen.

 These final touches are managed in the editing process and are important to consider to ensure the tone is right and your message is clear.

 Background music will make your video more engaging and moving.
 Whether you are bringing to life the harsh reality of living in Nigeria or showcasing the shopping habits of over 50s living in LA, choosing the right music will ensure the video is positioned correctly and the message is appropriate.

 Your footage can also be edited to include animated graphics, statistics and text.
 These finishing touches are useful to highlight key messages from within the responses or to add other complementary data.